FAQ

 Can I hire you and skip the funeral home costs all together?

-No. The state of Indiana legally requires that a funeral director be hired at the time of a death.
+No. The state of Indiana legally requires that a funeral director be selected and hired within 72 hours of the death being declared.

-Can you support me even if I don’t live in Indiana?
+Can you support me even if I don’t live in Northern Indiana?